Depression in men – Adon Health Skip to content

 • Physical complaints without a medical cause (e.g., back pain, stomach problems)

-Many men develop so-called masked depression , in which psychological symptoms are replaced by physical ones.
+Many men develop so-called masked depressions, where psychological symptoms are replaced by physical ones.
 This often makes diagnosis more difficult.

-Depression arises from an interplay of various factors – biological, psychological, and social.
-In men, the following often play a role:
+Depression arises from a combination of various factors - biological, psychological, and social.
+In men, these often include:

 • Chronic stress (professional, family, financial)

-• Hormonal imbalance (e.g. testosterone deficiency, excess cortisol)
+• Hormonal imbalance (e.g., testosterone deficiency, cortisol excess)

 • Unresolved emotional burdens

-Many men tend to suppress their emotions and don't seek help as long as they are still "functioning."
-This increases the risk of chronic conditions or suicidal crises.
+Many men tend to suppress their emotions and do not seek help as long as they are still "functioning."
+This increases the risk of chronic courses or suicidal crises.

 What role do hormones play in depressive moods?

-Especially in middle-aged men, depression can be linked to a testosterone deficiency .
-Declining testosterone levels have a number of negative effects, including:
+Especially in middle-aged men, depression can be linked to a testosterone deficiency.
+Declining testosterone levels negatively affect, among other things:

 • Mood